Ga naar de inhoud

 Climate adaptation solutions at Euvelgunne industrial estate

-Many industrial estates realise the need to adapt to the changing climate.
-So too did Groningen's Euvelgunne estate.
-The sewers were overloaded during severe downpours, causing local waterlogging and sewer overflows in the city centre.
+In Groningen's Euvelgunne industrial estate, the sewers were overloaded during severe downpours, causing local waterlogging and sewer overflows in the city centre.
 From 2018 to 2023, the municipality of Groningen explored measures to combat this.
-To this end, two pilots were launched, in collaboration with the Groningen district water boards, the Groningen Assen Region, and the Zuidoost business association.
+In addition, several entrepreneurs planted about 2,800 trees in Euvelgunne in 2023 through a 'front-runner project'.

 The main goals of the pilots are: